chalkwalk/mpk261-bitwig/README.md

 **Clip Launch**

-- Emulates APC behavior for Bitwig's Clip Launch on the hardware pads
+- Mostly emulates APC behavior for Bitwig's Clip Launch on the hardware pad
+- Hold <kbd>SHIFT</kbd> when clicking a pad to stop the clip when it's playing

 **Scene Launch**